 What is involved in the training?

-Initial induction training takes approximately 2 hours and takes place at our office at the library in Moreton-in-Marsh.
+Initial induction training takes approximately 2 hours and takes place at our main offices in the Moreton Area Centre, High Street, Moreton.
 At this training you will meet other volunteers who are starting at the same time as you.
 You can also undertake your training online if required, or as a refresher course.
 Training is informal and fun and is designed to help you carry out your volunteering role confidently and safely.
 Additional training, such as First Aid and Bereavement Support, is offered by specialist organisations such as the Red Cross and Cruse, and is optional.
 Dates and times of specialist training are advertised and you choose if you wish to attend.